BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 84 / 2
 ```

 You might wonder why the result is `42.0` instead of `42`.
-I'll explain in the next section.
+I’ll explain in the next section.

 Finally, the operator `^` performs exponentiation; that is, it raises a number to a power: